How to Enable Cloudflare CDN

 Should I Change My Name Servers for Cloudflare?

 If you purchased and registered your domain with Bluehost, you can automatically enable Cloudflare.
-However, if you purchased a domain with another provider, you will need to ensure that your domain is pointed to your Bluhost account.
-For more information on how to update your name servers, visit our support guide: How to Change Your Name Servers.
+However, if you purchased a domain with another provider, you will need to ensure that your domain is pointed to your Bluehost account.
+For more information on how to update your name servers, visit our support guide: How to Navigate the Nameservers Tab in Account Manager.

 Summary